tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

     >>> net.remove_timeseries("Filtered", "CME", "Residual")

-To inspect the result, we can again have a look at the network with :meth:`~geonat.network.Network.gui`, or print the summary of a station:
+To inspect the result, we can again have a look at the network with :meth:`~disstans.network.Network.gui`, or print the summary of a station:

 .. doctest::